The act of cooking and baking is not only a fun activity, but it also empowers kids and teaches them fundamental life skills.

 - Best for STEAM Learning in the Kitchen: America’s Test Kitchen

-Why We Chose It: This kid-led online cooking school has a mix of subscription options and classes over the summer when school is out, along with a wide range of educational resources.
+Why We Chose It: This kid-led cooking school has a wide range of subscription options and classes, along with a huge offering of educational resources.

 Teaches kids about food and nutrition